instructlab/taxonomy/README.md

     ![fork-button](https://github.com/instruct-lab/taxonomy/assets/799683/8487bff2-425e-483c-b27c-ef03da1c57a8)

 3. On the **Create a new fork** page, enter the information into the following fields:
-    - **Repository name:**: `taxonomy` is fine
+    - **Repository name:** `taxonomy` is fine
-    - **Description:**: Enter the description of _your fork_, not of the skills you will create.
+    - **Description:** Enter the description of _your fork_, not of the skills you will create.
 You can write something that makes sense to you or leave it blank.
-    - **Copy the main branch only:**: The box is selected by default.
+    - **Copy the main branch only:** The box is selected by default.
 You can choose to leave the box selected or clear it.

 4. Click **Create Fork**.